 Honor your father and mother which is the first commandment with promise.
 (Ephesians 6:2)

 Fighting my Father

 Let me make this clear; my father was never physically combative with me.
 However, my spirit was battling feverishly against what God had called him to do.
-I did not honor him and my mother as we begin traveling around the country to raise awareness and support for the ministry to which God had called him.
+I did not honor him and my mother as we began traveling around the country to raise awareness and support for the ministry God had called him.